MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/powershell.md

 ---
-title: Use a PowerShell script to customize your build process
+title: Use a PowerShell script to customize your build pipeline
-description: Learn how you can use a script to customize the build process in your workflow by using Azure Pipelines or Team Foundation Server (TFS). ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd
+description: Learn how you can use a script to customize the build pipeline in your workflow by using Azure Pipelines or Team Foundation Server (TFS). ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd